abriginets/umbress/README.md

   </br>
 </div>

-<b>Umbress</b> is a fast and easy-to-use DDoS mitigation Express.js middleware.
+<b>Umbress</b> is a fast and easy-to-use DDoS protection and mitigation Express.js middleware.
 It has several techniques
-of detection and mitigation like crawlers authenticity checks, malicious IP addresses access mitigation (based on <a href="https://www.abuseipdb.com/" target="_blank">AbuseIPDB</a> data) and advanced client-side JavaScript challending.
+of detection and mitigation like crawlers authenticity checks, malicious IP addresses access mitigation (based on <a href="https://www.abuseipdb.com/" target="_blank">AbuseIPDB</a> data), advanced client-side JavaScript challenging, GeoIP manager, etc.

 ## Features
-- Adaptive rate-limiter
+- Rate-limiter
 - Malicious IP checker
 - Whitelists and blacklists for single IPs or subnets (currently IPv4 only)
-- Advanced JavaScript challenger (like CloudFlare's "Checking your browser")
+- Client-side JavaScript-challenging (like CloudFlare's UAM)
 - Crawlers authenticity checker
+- GeoIP manager

 ## Requirements